c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ## 1) Introduction.

+  - Non configurable and configurable macros.

 GNU Autoconf macros can be classified as being either non configurable or configurable.
 But what does this mean exactly?
 To help try and explain the difference between the two categories, the next section will discuss each of them in turn.

+  - Package maintainers, Package installers, and Package users.

+The definition of a Package maintainer is somewhat obvious, while the definition of a Package user is a bit more complex.
+The trouble is that Package users can derive from anyone of a number of different subclasses, e.g. Package configurers, Package builders, Package installers, etc.

 ## 2) Non configurable and configurable macros.